 L-ascorbic acid is the active form of vitamin C that is most effectively absorbed by the skin.
 One of the biggest issues with L Ascorbic acid in topical preparation is that it tends to degrade quickly when exposed to the air or light.
 Some manufacturers use derivatives of vitamin C, that are easier to stabilize such as ascorbyl palmitate and magnesium ascorbyl phosphate.
 But these derivatives are by far less effective than L-ascorbic acid.

-To ensure that your vitamin C serum will remain fresh and potent buy the product only from a reliable manufacturer, and look for those that contain L-ascorbic acid in properly stabilized form.
+To ensure that your vitamin C serum will remain fresh and potent, buy the product only from a reliable manufacturer, and look for those that contain properly stabilized L-ascorbic acid.

 How to Apply Vitamin C Serum?